RekkasGit/Disruptor3-Net/README.md

 | 6134.8383 | 163,003,481     |
 <br/>
 Single consumer, single producer, but not using batch. <br/>
-This tends to fluxuate a bit.<br/>
+This tends to fluxuate a bit.(believe I have that fixed in a performance branch I will be merging soon)<br/>
 <br/>
 1,000,000,000 entries<br/>